open5e/open5e/source/monsters/tome-of-beasts/R/ravenfolk/ravenfolk-doom-croaker.rst

 **Ghost Wings.** The ravenfolk doom croaker furiously “beats” a set of phantasmal wings.
-Every creature within 5 feet of the ravenfolk must make a successful DC 13 Dexterity saving throw or be blinded until the start of the ravenfolk’s next turn.
+Every creature within 5 feet of the ravenfolk must make a successful DC 13 Dexterity saving throw or be :ref:`srd:blinded` until the start of the ravenfolk’s next turn.

 **Radiant Runestaff.** *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 4 (1d8) bludgeoning damage plus 4 (1d8)